S. Korea, US Defense Chiefs Reaffirm Support for Diplomatic Efforts Toward Denuclearization

-Defense Minister Jeong Kyeong-doo and U.S. Defense Secretary Mark Esper have reaffirmed that they will support their countries’ diplomatic efforts to fully denuclearize the Korean Peninsula and establish permanent peace there.
+Defense Minister Jeong Kyeong-doo and U.S. Defense Secretary Mark Esper have reaffirmed that they will support their countries’ diplomatic efforts to fully denuclearize the Korean Peninsula and establish permanent peace.

 The two defense chiefs revealed the stance in a joint press statement released after their meeting in Seoul on Friday.